Benefits of Chapter 13 Bankruptcy in Riverside & San Bernardino

-Chapter 13 Bankruptcy provides many benefits not available in a Chapter 7 bankruptcy.
-Chapter 13 bankruptcy can help you retain property and protect your from creditor action including foreclosure and repossession.
+Chapter 13 bankruptcy provides many benefits not available in a Chapter 7 bankruptcy.
+Chapter 13 bankruptcy can help you retain property and protect you from creditor action including foreclosure and repossession.
 Some of the benefits that Chapter 13 bankruptcy has over Chapter 7 include:

-- Repay the Retail Value of Your Vehicle– Chapter 13 bankruptcy can allow you to repay the retail value of your vehicle back and not what is actually owed on the loan.
+Chapter 13 bankruptcy can allow you to repay the retail value of your vehicle and not what is actually owed on the loan.
 This applies if you obtained the car loan more than 2.5 years ago prior to filing your bankruptcy case.
-You may also be able to propose a lower interest rate to the lender then what you are currently paying.
-How does this work:
+You may also be able to propose a lower interest rate to the lender than what you are currently paying.

-- Keep Assets That Would Have Been Sold In a Chapter 7 Bankruptcy– In a Chapter 7 bankruptcy there are bankruptcy exemptions that allow you to retain property.
+In a Chapter 7 bankruptcy there are bankruptcy exemptions that allow you to retain property.
 Many of these exemptions have limits as to the amount of equity that you can keep in some types of property.
 Chapter 13 allows you to retain the property and repay creditors the value of what they would have received if the item had been sold in a Chapter 7 bankruptcy.
-How does this work?

 Chapter 13 Trustee Instructions for Riverside and San Bernardino